-Are you passionate about community planning issues?
+Are you passionate about improving your community?
 Do you want to go to work every day knowing you’re making a difference?

 CivicSpark offers a unique opportunity to gain professional experience and leadership skills while creating a lasting impact in local communities.
 Whether you’re passionate about disaster preparedness and response, water, natural resource management, housing, economic development, transportation and infrastructure, parks and recreation, public health and community engagement or related issues, you will gain direct technical experience and build a robust network in your field.